whitecypher/amoeba/Readme.md

 Then open `http://localhost:8080` in your browser.

-Messages received are printed to the browser console and a running counter on the page shows the numbber of message that have been received.
+Messages received are printed to the browser console and a running counter on the page shows the number of message that have been received.
 It's not fancy but I believe sufficient to illustrate the process.